marierosok/citations-app/README.md

 corpus = dh.Corpus(doctype='digibok')
 ```

 Import citation-finder and call the function on the corpus.
-The additional, optional arguments are yearspan and limit.
-The function searches for concordances using a range of four digit numbers that represent publication years.
-The range from year to year can be defined with yearspan.
-The default is from 1000 to the current year.
-Limit refers to the concordance limit.
-The default is 4000.

 ```
 import citaton_finder as cf